EXPLAINER-Democrats Warren and Sanders want wealth tax; economists explain how it works

 WASHINGTON, Oct 17 (Reuters) - From 1982 to 2018 the share of U.S. wealth held by the 400 richest Americans is estimated to have grown from 1% to around 3.5%, or probably around $3 trillion.

-Saez, 48, has been involved in a series of what are considered groundbreaking studies of U.S. income, inequality and economic mobility that involved both developing techniques to impute income based on holdings of wealth, and extensive access to U.S. Internal Revenue records.
+Saez has been involved in a series of what are considered groundbreaking studies of U.S. income, inequality and economic mobility that involved both developing techniques to impute income based on holdings of wealth, and extensive access to U.S. Internal Revenue Service records.

-He and Zucman, 32, have collaborated on several papers on the topic since 2014, and recently published “The Triumph of Injustice: How the Rich Dodge Taxes How to Make Them Pay.”
+He and Zucman have collaborated on several papers on the topic since 2014, and recently published “The Triumph of Injustice: https://taxjusticenow.org/# How the Rich Dodge Taxes How to Make Them Pay.”

-"The greatest injustice of the US tax system today is its regressivity at the very top: billionaires in the top 400 pay less (relative to their true economic incomes) than the middle class," the economists wrote in a September paper.
+"The greatest injustice of the U.S. tax system today is its regressivity at the very top: billionaires in the top 400 pay less (relative to their true economic incomes) than the middle class," the economists wrote in a September paper https://brook.gs/2OWp9wx.

-Not only are Vermont senator Bernie Sanders and former Massachusetts senator Elizabeth Warren's wealth tax proposals remarkably similar, both proposals have been vetted by Saez & Zucman.
+Not only are Vermont Senator Bernie Sanders and Massachusetts Senator Elizabeth Warren's wealth tax proposals remarkably similar, both proposals have been vetted by Saez and Zucman.

 Taxing wealth, not income, became a hot-button topic during the Democratic debate in Ohio on Oct.
 15, with several of the other 10 candidates on the stage rejecting it as too radical.

-Warren and Sanders, however, have pitched it as a solution to the U.S.'s social and economic woes.
+Warren and Sanders, however, have pitched it as a solution to the United States's social and economic woes.

+"So understand, taxing income is not going to get you where you need to be the way taxing wealth does," Warren said during the debate, adding the richest billionaires "are making their money off their accumulated wealth, and it just keeps growing."

-The two politicians have slightly different proposals, but the aim is the same -to rebalance the distribution of wealth in the U.S. to fund the social programs like free college tuition that they're promising voters.
+The two politicians have slightly different proposals, but the aim is the same - to rebalance the distribution of wealth in the U.S. to fund the social programs like free college tuition that they are promising voters.

 Warren would apply a 2% tax on every dollar of net worth for households worth $50 million or more, and a 3% tax on every dollar of net worth beyond $1 billion.